NANGA CHALLENGE 2020

 ACCOMMODATION & CAMPING

 Pitching a tent in the bush above the Murray River is a great way to escape from fast paced city life.
 You get to relax, soak up the environment and re-energize.
-There are numerous popular camping spots.
-One is the old jarrah mill at Nanga, with the Nanga Brook nearby, which flows down a trout ladder and into the Murray River, you can see why it is such a popular spot.
-Options for camping are: Nanga Mill (just turn up first-come-first served) or Nanga Brook (book online in registration).
+There are other popular camping spots nearby.
+These are: Nanga Mill (just turn up first-come-first served), Stringers or Nanga Brook (book online via the DPaW website).

 If camping is not your scene there are lots of other accommodation options available.
 Click on the link below.